apollojain/hab_android/README.md

 This will allow us to configure certain things, like the orientation when we change a configuration like screen rotation.

 #### Step 2 ####
 Now, let's actually create the fragment.
 Open up res and right click on "layout."
 Next, go to New -> Android XML File and name it "fragment_main.xml".
+This is useful when you want different views for different screen sizes (i.e. a tablet vs. a phone) or if you want to recycle the same fragment for a different Activity (what dictates how the app behaves.
+In our case, MainActivity converts Text to Speech, but you can create other ones).
+We will be using it to display different colors when you change the alignment of your screen.

-Next, go to your old layout_main.xml file and copy all of your code over.
+So, go to your old layout_main.xml file and copy all of your code over.
 Now, change the <LinearLayout> code to the following.

 ```xml